openwisp/openwisp-docs/developer/contributing.rst

 - make sure to send one pull request for each feature.
 Each feature should contain one commit.
-If you make multiple commits for a single feature/bug-fix, squash them to a single commit providing an informative commit message after you get done with the required changes.
+If you make multiple commits for a single feature/bug-fix, squash them to a single commit providing an informative commit message after you are done with the required changes.
-- in case of big features in which multiple related features needs to be implemented, make single commit per feature having proper commit message in a single PR.
+- in case of big features in which multiple related features/changes needs to be implemented, multiple commits (one commit per feature) in a single PR can be accepted.

 3. Pull-Request guidelines
 --------------------------